PacktPublishing/Modern-Full-Stack-React-Projects/ch12/backend/README.md

-# Full-Stack React Projects / Chapter 12 / Backend
+# Modern Full-Stack React Projects / Chapter 12 / Backend

 _Interfacing with GraphQL on the Frontend Using Apollo Client_